abugroon/Library-Management-System/README.md

 ## Data Files
 - `data/library.dat`: binary serialized snapshot of the entire library state.

-Delete this file if you need to reset the system to a blank slate.
+If you previously ran a version that used UUID identifiers, the program will automatically reset the store and start fresh the next time you run it.